LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/09_the_animatedsprite_class/index.md

 ## Using the AnimatedSprite Class

-Let's adjust our game now to use the `AnimatedSprite` class to see our sprites come to life.
+We can now adjust our game now to use the `AnimatedSprite` class to see our sprites come to life.
 Replaces the contents of *Game1.cs* with the following:

 [!code-csharp[](./snippets/game1.cs?highlight=11-15,34-40,50-54)]

-Let's examine the key changes in this implementation:
+Here are the key changes in this implementation:

 - The `_slime` and `_bat` members were changed from `Sprite`  to `AnimatedSprite`.
 - In [**LoadContent**](xref:Microsoft.Xna.Framework.Game.LoadContent) the `_slime` and `_bat` sprites are now created using the new `TextureAtlas.CreateAnimatedSprite` method.